f5devcentral/f5-agility-labs-waf/docs/waf241/module1 - elevated bot/lab1/lab1.rst

         ``curl https://juiceshop.f5agility.com/ -k -H "User-Agent: Mozilla/5.0 (X11; Linux x86_64) AppleWebKit/537.36 (KHTML, like Gecko) Chrome/87.0.4280.141 Safari/537.36" | more``

-Here we see a response but it isn't the default HTML of the Juiceshop page we saew earlier or a **Request Rejected** page as seen in the previous example.
+Here we see a response but it isn't the default HTML of the Juiceshop page we saw earlier or a **Request Rejected** page as seen in the previous example.
 Continue to hit the space bar to see the remainder of the response/challenge.

 .. image:: images/js.png
   :width: 600 px